HE’S big. He’s bold, and he’s bloody true blue.

-Born in rural Victoria in a town called Cockatoo, Dale Stone changed forever when idol Toadfish “Toadie” Rebecchi struck trouble in longtime Aussie soap Neighbours.
+Born in rural Victoria in a town called Cockatoo, Dale Stone changed forever when idol Toadfish “Toadie” Rebecchi struck trouble in hit drama series Neighbours.

 “My earliest memory was watching an episode of Neighbours where Toadie was being bullied by a bunch of kids, they were all calling him “Toad boy, toad boy”, I remember him cowering from these bullies – that memory really stayed with me,” Dalefish said.

 “I always was proud of Toad, I really related to him, I loved his larrikin ways and I wanted to be exactly like him."

 Years later, working as a cleaner at a backpackers in England, Dalefish stumbled across some travellers who made fun of his mullet.